 "I chose UMSL on the recommendation of my co-workers who were currently attending the master's program, and co-workers who had graduated from the master's program.
 It was also very affordable"- Jean LaFollete, MSN Student

 The Nurse Practitioner (NP) option is designed for students who want to be advanced practice nurses and provide primary care, with an emphasis on health promotion and illness prevention.
 In addition to the core courses, students learn to manage the health care of target populations through course and clinical activities with concentrated studies to become:

 - Women’s Health Nurse Practitioners

-The Nurse Practitioner plan of study requires a minimum of 43 credit hours.
-In addition to the 12 credit hours of core coursework, a greater understanding of the advanced practice role is accomplished through completion of the remaining 31 credit hours.
-Students learn to manage the health care of target populations through course and clinical activities focusing on adult, pediatric, family, or women’s health management.
-Students serve the chosen population for a total of 600 clinical hours.
+The Nurse Practitioner plan of study requires a minimum of 44 credit hours.
+In addition to the 12 credit hours of core coursework, a greater understanding of the advanced practice role is accomplished through completion of the remaining 32 credit hours.
+Students learn to manage the health care of target populations through course and clinical activities focusing on adult-geriatric, family, pediatric, women’s health or psychiatric-mental health.
+Students have residency with their chosen population for at least 600 clinical hours.
 The program requires summer study.

 The Nurse Educator